Financial-Times/elasticsearch-mvp/README.md

 ### localhost:8080/__health

-Provides the standard FT output indicating the clusters health.
+Provides the standard FT output indicating the connectivity and the cluster's health.

 ### localhost:8080/__health-details